Thunder beat Rockets 103-94 to advance

 The Rockets were looking to become just the fourth team in NBA history to force a Game 7 after trailing 3-0.

 But the Thunder opened the fourth quarter with a big run to take the lead and cruised to the victory.
-The Thunder will host Memphis on Sunday.

 James Harden, who the Rockets said had strep throat on Thursday, led Houston with 26 points.
+He brushed off the notion that his illness slowed him down.

 Oklahoma City used a 14-4 run at the beginning of the fourth quarter to take a 92-81 lead.
 Derek Fisher and Durant both hit 3-pointers in that stretch.
 Houston missed six shots, including two layups, and had two turnovers as the Thunder built the lead.